 It’s just fine to be one or the other.
 Only be aware of your role in the tradeoff.
 This approach aids you in quantifying the profit-growth tradeoff.

-Obviously, the target is to have a profit margin plus a growth rate of more than 40%.
-If you’ve reached the 40%, you’re considered stable and appealing to buyers.
+But again, the target is to have a profit margin plus a growth rate of more than 40%.

 When Can the Rule of 40 Be Used?